-The Requirements are based on compliance with the most recent edition of applicable standards and codes.
+The Requirements are based on compliance with codes required by the Authority Having Jurisdiction (AHJ) or the most recent edition (unless noted otherwise) of applicable standards and codes.
 It is the responsibility of the development team to verify which standards and codes are applicable to their respective project.
 Therefore, the following list of potential applicable standards and codes is provided as a reference only and is not intended to be all inclusive.

-- Authority Having Jurisdiction (AHJ) for local building, plumbing, and electrical codes

 - Americans with Disabilities Act Standards

 - ASHRAE 62.2

 - ASHRAE Standard 90.1

 - ASTM E779 Standard

 - ASTM Standard E1527 Environmental Assessment Standards and Risk Management Standards

-- ASTM Standard E1903 - Carbon Monoxide Alarm Detector Act (Public Act 094-0741) - Code of Ethics and Standards of Practice for Environmental Professionals (from the National Association of Environmental Professionals) - Code of Federal Regulations (Title 29 CFR, parts 1, 3, 5, 6, and 7) - Contract Work Hours and Safety Standards Act - Davis-Bacon Act or Illinois Prevailing Wage Act (820 LCS 130/0.01) - National Archives and Records Administration Electronic Code of Federal Regulations, Subpart B Definitions and References (Section 312.10) - ICC/ANSI A117.1 - HUD Minimum Property Standards (for projects receiving federal financial assistance) - HUD Title 24 CRF 8.23 (for projects receiving federal financial assistance) - Illinois Accessibility Code - Illinois Department of Public Health, IEPA, and EPA 40 CFR 61.145 - Illinois Energy Conservation Code - Illinois State Plumbing Code - International Fuel Gas Code - International Mechanical Code (if no building code adopted within the AHJ) - Local Fire and Life Safety Code or National Fire Protection Association (NFPA) Life Safety Code 101 - Manuals J and S of the Air Conditioning Contractors of America or the ASHRAE Handbook of Fundamentals - National Electrical Code - Smoke Detector Act (Public Act 425 ILCS 60) - United States Department of Energy REScheck or COMcheck
+- ASTM Standard E1903

+- Carbon Monoxide Alarm Detector Act (Public Act 094-0741) - Code of Ethics and Standards of Practice for Environmental Professionals (from the National Association of Environmental Professionals) - Code of Federal Regulations (Title 29 CFR, parts 1, 3, 5, 6, and 7) - Contract Work Hours and Safety Standards Act - Davis-Bacon Act or Illinois Prevailing Wage Act (820 ILCS 130/0.01) - National Archives and Records Administration Electronic Code of Federal Regulations, Subpart B - Definitions and References (Section 312.10) - ICC/ANSI A117.1 (2009) - HUD Minimum Property Standards (for projects receiving federal financial assistance) - HUD Title 24 CRF 8.23 (for projects receiving federal financial assistance) - Illinois Accessibility Code - Illinois Department of Public Health, IEPA, and EPA 40 CFR 61.145 - Illinois Energy Conservation Code - Illinois State Plumbing Code - International Code Council Suite (if no building code adopted within the AHJ) - Local Fire and Life Safety Code or National Fire Protection Association (NFPA) Life Safety Code 101 - Manuals J and S of the Air Conditioning Contractors of America or the ASHRAE Handbook of Fundamentals - National Electrical Code - Smoke Detector Act (Public Act 425 ILCS 60) - United States Department of Energy REScheck or COMcheck